iHaroon29/Brillante-Assignment/README.md

 ## Features

-- Basic project structure for building RESTful APIs.
+- An Express.js application harnessing the power of Node.js and MongoDB and pre-configured with necessary middleware and error handling.
-- Pre-configured Express.js app with necessary middleware.
+- Includes routes to fetch and update item prices accordingly.
-- Example routes and controllers to demonstrate API functionality.
+- Utilizes native Fetch (Node.js finally support native Fetch API) to make HTTP requests to the goldTracker API.
-- Built-in error handling middleware for consistent error responses.
+- Includes Basic API Testing and Cron-job setup scripts to automate price updation process.

 ## Requirements

-- Node.js (version >= 12)
+- Node.js (version >= 16)
 - npm or yarn

 ## Getting Started